OrthogonalDesign/DDD_Introduction/PITCHME.md

 But because we still follow the Layered architecture, so this architecture implemented heavily on the Dependency Inversion principle.

+Copied:
+Most of the traditional architectures raise fundamental issues of tight coupling and separation of concerns.
+Onion Architecture was introduced by Jeffrey Palermo to provide a better way to build applications in perspective of better testability, maintainability, and dependability.
+Onion Architecture addresses the challenges faced with 3-tier and n-tier architectures, and to provide a solution for common problems.
+Onion architecture layers interact to each other by using the Interfaces.

 ---
 #### Another diagram
 ![Onion](assets/img/Onion_Architecture_2.png)

+Note:
+Start from the Onion architecture, we are ready for microservice architecture.

 ---
 # Q & A